autoSteve/acMqtt/README.md

 The image keyword img= will default to several different "likely" values based on name or preferred name keywords.
 If the script gets it wrong, then add an img= keyword, or contact me by raising an issue for cases where it's stupidly wrong or where other defaults would be handy.
 Default is mdi:lightbulb for lighting groups.
 Here's the current set...

 ```
-declare('imgDefault', { -- Defaults for images - Simple image name, or a set of 'also contains' keywords (which must include an #else entry)
+local imgDefault = { -- Defaults for images - Simple image name, or a table of 'also contains' keywords (which must include an #else entry)
   ['heat']        = 'mdi:radiator',
   ['blind']       = 'mdi:blinds',
   ['under floor'] = {['enable'] = 'mdi:radiator-disabled', ['#else'] = 'mdi:radiator'},
   ['towel rail']  = {['enable'] = 'mdi:radiator-disabled', ['#else'] = 'mdi:radiator'},
   ['fan']         = {['sweep'] = 'mdi:ceiling-fan', ['#else'] = 'mdi:fan'},
+  ['exhaust']     = 'mdi:fan',
   ['gate']        = {['open'] = 'mdi:gate-open', ['#else'] = 'mdi:gate'},
-})
+}
 ```

 Keyword examples: